 In addition to standard index generation techniques described above, the Search service will also take advantage of structures within the PDS product label, or more specifically their representation within the Registry service, to determine relevance ranking and relationships to other products.
 The PDS product label design includes a cross-reference section where data providers can specify references to other products within PDS including the reference type.
 An example of a cross-reference entry found in a product label is as follows:

 …

-<Cross_Reference_Area_Product>
+<Reference_List>

-<Product_Reference_Entry>
+<Internal_Reference>

 <lidvid_reference>

-URN:NASA:PDS:instrument_host.MRO::1.0
+urn:nasa:pds:context_pds3:…:instrument_host.MRO::1.0

 </lidvid_reference>